India rolls out world's largest vaccination drive against COVID-19, nearly 2 lakh get shots on day 1 | Health

 Addressing the nation ahead of the launch of what he described as the world's largest vaccination programme, Modi reassured the country that emergency use authorisation was given to the two made in India vaccines only after scientists were convinced of their safety and effectiveness, and urged people to beware of propaganda and rumours.

-Sanitation worker Manish Kumar, 34, was the first recipient of the vaccine shot at Delhi's All India Institute of Medical Sciences (AIIMS), the Union Health Ministry said.
+Manish Kumar, a 34-year-old sanitation worker, was the first recipient of the vaccine shot at Delhi, the Union Health Ministry said.

 Kumar, who works at the AIIMS along with his mother Laxmi Rani, said he was not at all nervous and was ''proud of getting the vaccine'', as speculation swirled in some quarters about safety levels of Covaxin that was administered to him in the presence of Union Health Minister Harsh Vardhan.

-Kumar said many of the staff who got the jabs were scared.
+Kumar said many of the staff who were to get the jabs were scared.
 "So I went to my seniors and said I should be given the vaccine first.
 I wanted to prove to my colleagues that there is no need to be scared,'' he told PTI.

 Injecting confidence in the people, several high profile persons, including AIIMS director Randeep Guleria, NITI Aayog member V K Paul, who is also head of an empowered group on medical equipment and management plan to tackle the coronavirus outbreak, Serum Institute of India(SII) CEO Adar Poonawallah, West Bengal minister Nirmal Maji, BJP MP Mahesh Sharma, who is a doctor by profession, Chairman, Apollo Hospitals Group, Dr Prathap C Reddy and Chairman of Manipal Hospitals Sudarshan Ballal also received their first shot of the two-dose vaccine.